aradi/SCPC-Method/VASP/README.md

    reference didn't properly correct the charge spilling / potential bending.

    2.11 The SCPC should be started since the first SCF step (INVCOR=1) or as soon as possible (INVCOR=3-8).
-   If you use a preconverged WAVECAR/CHGCAR from the uncorrected charged system, it is mandatory to use INVCOR=1.
+   If you use a pre converged WAVECAR/CHGCAR from the uncorrected charged system, it is mandatory to use INVCOR=1.

    2.12.
 The potential alignment issue is only partially automatized in the present implementation.
 Two shifts are necessary.